DHEPLab/DHEP-Project-Template/README.md

 ### Local package installation

-After renaming the above files, run the following line of code in your RStudio's Console:
+After renaming the above files, open the project in RStudio and run the following line of code in your RStudio's Console:

 ```r
 renv::restore()